Occupational segregation in a Roy model with composition preferences: Amplification of occupational segregation

 Figure~\ref{fig:ampli} gives a graphical illustration of the amplification effect of proposition~\ref{prop:ampli}.
-Efficient compositions~$(r^e_w,r^e_m)$ (see definition~\ref{def:eff}) are replaced by more uneven equilibrium compositions~$(r^*_w,r^*_m)$ as individuals respond to composition preferences.
-For instance,~$g_w(u,r_m^*)=g_w(u,r_m^*,1/r)$ is the non pecuniary gain of a type~$w$ individual from switching to sector~$2$ when the fraction of type~$w$ individuals who choose sector~$1$ is~$u$, and the fraction of type~$m$ individuals who choose sector~$1$ is~$r_m^*$.
+The bright blue (resp. red) line traces the quantile function of group~$w$ (resp. group~$m$) sector~$1$ advantage\footnote{The quantiles and~$g$ functions in figure~\ref{fig:ampli} are not derived from a specific parametric specification, but are hypothetical curves drawn for illustrative purposes.} as a function of~$u\in(0,1)$.
+The light blue (resp. red) line traces function~$g_w$ (resp.~$g_m$) as a function of its first argument, with second argument fixed at the equilibrium value~$r_m^\ast$ (resp.~$r_w^\ast$).
+When $g_w=g_m=0$, the only equilibrium is the earnings-only compositions $(r_w^e,r_m^e)$, from definition~\ref{def:eo}, which are the median compositions, i.e., where quantile functions cross the $x$-axis.
+When $g_w, g_m>0$, earnings-only compositions are replaced by more uneven equilibrium compositions~$(r^*_w,r^*_m)$ as individuals respond to composition preferences.
+For instance,~$g_w(u,r_m^*)=g_w(u,r_m^*,1/r)$ is the non-pecuniary gain of a group~$w$ individual from switching to sector~$2$ when the fraction of group~$w$ individuals who choose sector~$1$ is~$u$, and the fraction of group~$m$ individuals who choose sector~$1$ is~$r_m^*$.
+Equilibrium composition~$r_m^\ast$ is the composition~$u$ such that~$F^{-1}_{\Delta_m}(1-u)=g_m(u,r_w^\ast)$ by equilibrium condition~(\ref{eq:eq2}).
+Note that it is not coincidental that~$g_w(u,r_w^\ast)$ crosses the $x$-axis at that same value~$u=r_m^\ast$, because~$g_w(u,u)=0$ by construction.
+Symmetric statements hold for composition~$r_w^\ast$.